Manchester City manager Roberto Mancini admits he won’t stop Robinho leaving if the Brazil forward is not happy at Eastlands.

 Robinho, who cost City a club record £32,5-million last season, has repeatedly produced below-par displays and Mancini appeared to run out of patience when he replaced the winger after sending him on as substitute against Everton earlier this month.

 “I hope he will stay here but it is important he will stay here happy and enjoy it.
+He is a very good player.
+I think he is enjoying Manchester.

 “Hopefully in the end Robinho will stay here.
 In the next day the situation can change but at the moment he stays here and I am very happy for him.”